 Metal Shingles Vs. Standing Seam Vs. Corrugated Metal Sheets

 While metal shingles are also available today and can be produced to mimic any material, standing seam and corrugation remain the two most common types of metal roofs.
 Let’s have a look at them side by side as you consider your upcoming remodeling project.

 See costs in your area Enter Your Zip Code

 The earliest metals used in roofing were lead and copper.
 Both could last for centuries, which is fortunate since those metals are prohibitively expensive!
 Today, lead is most often found in roofing as a coating for steel, and copper is mostly reserved for flashing or architectural details.

 Tin and its close cousin terne, a lead-tin mixture that appears lackluster (hence its French name which translates as dull), were the most common metal roofing materials of the 19th century and are important in authentic historical renovations.

 Zinc had a brief run of popularity in the early 1800s as a roofing material, but it became most critical to metal roofing in 1837 when French metallurgists coated iron and steel with zinc to invent galvanization and (mostly) rust-proof metal.

 In the 21st century, galvanized steel is the go-to metal roofing material.
 It is the least expensive roofing material and can be coated in many ways for appearance.
-Corrugated metal can be fabricated from a G-60 steel that is thinner grade and less expensive.
+Corrugated metal can be fabricated from a high-end G-90 steel suitable for residential applications or G-60 steel that is thinner grade and less expensive.

 Corrugated steel paneling can be formed from G-26 or G-29 steel, which makes its cost less expensive; standing seam roofs will never use steel thinner than 26-gauge.